 I recently found myself wanting to document a quick trip I went on last 4th of July break, and couldn’t decide how to best get all my memories down.
-I had a ton of photos on my phone and an entire plastic bag of mixed up ticket stubs, postcards, and flyers (I went to three totally different cities, so it was hard to unite them all under one theme).
-I wanted to create a photo book, but I had all this ephemera that I collected (a typical graphic designer move—everything is inspiration!)
+There were a ton of photos on my phone and an entire plastic bag of mixed up ticket stubs, postcards, and flyers (I went to three totally different cities, so it was hard to unite them all under one theme).
+I wanted to create a travel photo book, but I had all this ephemera that I collected (a typical graphic designer move—everything is inspiration!).
 I decided to mix the two—what if my photo book included the bits and pieces I had collected along the way?

-Here’s a peek at my book, and five ways you can include more stuff in your next photo book:
+Here’s a peek at my travel book, and 5 ways you can include more stuff in your next photo book:

 1. Add a personal touch with handwritten journaling.